Experimentation

 The live broadcast has 120+ minutes of keynotes, interviews and winners

-The livestream starts on May 22nd, 6 pm UTC
+The livestream started on May 22nd, 6 pm UTC

 ABOUT THIS AWARDS EVENT